agencyenterprise/ketchup/README.md

 ![ketchup](https://user-images.githubusercontent.com/99601/66674699-89be1800-ec31-11e9-98b0-a1d5c746d006.png)
 # Ketchup timer

-Pomodoro management timer that you help you to work more efficiently on your favorite source-code editor <3 Visual Studio Code.
+Boost your productivity with our Pomodoro timer, a powerful tool that helps you manage your time and increase your focus while working in your favorite source-code editor, Visual Studio Code.
+Visual Studio Code is the most popular source-code editor used by millions of developers worldwide, and our Pomodoro timer is the perfect companion to help you work more efficiently and effectively.
+Try it out today and see the difference it can make in your workflow!

 https://marketplace.visualstudio.com/items?itemName=AgencyEnterprise.ketchup&ssr=false#overview